satyamsah/satyamsah/README.md

 ## Description
 It is microservice architecture using 3 service.
 In this project we are assuming that an employee working in a department will have same salary as the other employee working in the same department with same designation.So we can fetch the salary of the employee using the mapping of department and employee :
 1) #### [onboarding an employee service](https://github.com/satyamsah/microservice/tree/master/employee-onboard-service-javaspring):
    It is used to register an employee .
-It is written is java-spring
+It will ask for basic info of new employee: Name,Designation, Department,Gender.
+It is written is "java-spring-boot"
 2) #### [department-salary service](https://github.com/satyamsah/microservice/tree/master/create-deptmentandsalary-service-python):
    It is use to invoke POST operation to create a table.
 It will have department, designation and salary.
-So that a specific department haing a specific designation will have a unique salary.
-It is written in python
+It means employees with same  designation in the same department will have same salary.
+It is written in "python and flask"
 3) #### [getting the salary of an employee service](https://github.com/satyamsah/microservice/tree/master/fetch-salary-service-nodejs):
-   While entering the employee Id you will get the salary of that employee.Its starting point is java-spring which is calling a service    in node-js service to retrive the information of salary
+   While entering the employee Id you will get the salary of that employee.Its starting point is java-spring which is calling a service    in "node-js" service to retrive the information of salary

 ## Pre- requisite